Why should I choose this course?

 £23,000 - £26,000

 Want to take your studies to the next level?
 Completing the BA (Hons) degree will enable you to move onto our postgraduate courses such as Enterprise Management MSc/PGDip.
-If you are interested in teaching, you could also progress onto our PGCE course.

 We are here to support your career goals every step of the way.